pittar/quotas-and-limits/README.md

 ## Key Components

-In the file `project-resource-quota.yaml`, no `limit` is defined for **CPU**.
+In the file `project-resource-quota.yaml`, no project-level `limit` is defined for **CPU**.
 This is intentional.
-We don't want to set a quota limit on CPU here, but we will in the next step.
+We don't want to set a quota limit on CPU here in order to let individual pods burst.
+Limiting CPU to a reasonable burst level is taken care of in the next step.
 This will only apply to **NotTerminating** resources (your apps) and not build or deploy pods.
 This means **Terminating** pods (deployment pods, build pods, etc...) should not count towards the project quota.

 ```
 apiVersion: v1